AdamKyle/flare/resources/info/holy-items/section-1.md

 Players can only unlock the ability to make Holy Items after they have:

 - Gained access to Purgatory through a series of quests.
-- Gained Access to the Purgatories Smithies House after completing a series of quests.
+- Gained Access to the Purgatory Smith's House after completing a series of quests.

-Once you have accomplished the last one, and you enter the house, you're crafting/enchanting drop down list wll update to show: Smithies Work Bench.
+Once you have accomplished the last one, and you enter the house, your crafting/enchanting drop down list wll update to show: Smith's Workbench.

 Players will need: